chackop/graphql-github/README.md

 # graphql-github
-Some GraphQL to try in playground
+Some GraphQL github queries to try in playground